karanpunwatkar/Road-to-1Cr-Tech-Job/README.md

 - I just graduated and this is my shot.
 - I don’t know if I’ll get 1 crore or not — but I will give my **everything** to try.
 - I’ll keep showing up.
 Every day.
 No excuses.

 ---

-## 📌 Final Words

-> **“Grind now, shine later.
-Let your work speak.”**
-> This is not just a repo — it’s proof of discipline, dedication, and the belief that background doesn't define your ceiling.
-Let’s go.

----